zhuqiangumd/zhuqiangumd.github.io/_pages/about.md

 ---
  > Stay hungry.
 Stay foolish.

 Welcome to my page!
-I am a Ph.D. candidate in electrical & computer engineering, advised by [Prof. Min Wu](https://user.eng.umd.edu/~minwu/) from University of Maryland, College Park.
+I am currently a research scientist at Facebook.
+I obtained my Ph.D. degree in Electrical & Computer Engineering, advised by [Prof. Min Wu](https://user.eng.umd.edu/~minwu/) from the University of Maryland, College Park.
 I received a B.S. degree in electrical engineering -- automation at [Zhejiang University](http://www.zju.edu.cn/english/) in Hangzhou, China in 2010 and a M.S. degree in electrical engineering -- automation, advised by [Prof. Jianxun Li]() at [Shanghai Jiaotong University]() in Shanghai, China in 2014.
 You may find my CV [here](http://zhuqiangumd.github.io/files/cv_QZ.pdf).

 Research Interests
 ------